bowst/howst-app/Readme.md

-    config <hostname>           Reconfigure an existing Howst machine remove <hostname>           stops and deletes all traces of the Howst machine list [options]              Lists all known Howst machines remote-password <password>  Sets password for syncing remote databases
+    config <hostname>           Reconfigure an existing Howst machine remove <hostname>           stops and deletes all traces of the Howst machine list [options]              Lists all known Howst machines info <hostname>             Lists the properties of the given Howst machine remote-password <password>  Sets password for syncing remote databases
     *                           Vagrant passthrough.
 See below.